 The Request screen provides the following settings:

 Use this control to specify the number of times SiteSucker should attempt to download a file.
-SiteSucker will only retry downloading a file if a timeout, network connection, or too many requests (429) error occurs.
+SiteSucker will only retry downloading a file if a timeout, network connection, too many requests (429), bad gateway (502), or gateway timeout (504) error occurs.

 Use this control to select the length of time that SiteSucker should wait for a response from the server.

-Use this control to specify the length of time that SiteSucker should delay between download requests.
+Use this control to specify the minimum length of time that SiteSucker should delay between HTTP requests to the same host.
 This feature allows SiteSucker to use less bandwidth and avoid anti-mining safeguards employed by some sites.